Science Team

 Contribution to WIVERN

-He is the PI of the mission and leader of the Wivern research team in Phase 0.
+He is the PI of the mission and he was the leader of the Wivern research team during Phase 0.

 Alessandro Battaglia